-Cesky Terrier Dog: Characteristics, Temperament & Lifespan
+Cesky Terrier Dog: Origin, Characteristics, Uses

 The Cesky Terrier dog is a small terrier type dog originating in Czechoslovakia.
 It a smaller sized breed with beautiful appearance.
 It is also known by some other names such as Bohemian Terrier and Czech Terrier.